schooltool-project/schooltool-book/source/years.rst

 A school year encompasses the annual cycle of a school.
 For example, most students are promoted at the end of a year.
 Most new teachers start work at the beginning of the year.
 Terms *must* be contained within years.

-The school year does not have to correspond to calendar year.
-Whatever suits the processes of your school.
+The school year does not have to correspond to a calendar year, and may be defined to suit the processes of your school.
 It is best to set this up so that every date is part of one school year or another.
 School years *cannot* overlap.

 If this does not fit the structure of your school, you can simply create a single year that spans three or more calendar years.
 It is likely that by the time that year expires, we'll have come up with a revised model for schools that don't work within individual years.